CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 }
 ```

-In this example, we extract the markup from the content,
+In this example, the markup is extracted from the content,
-convert it to plaintext and split the text using whitespaces.
+is converted to plaintext and the text is split using whitespaces.
-We also exclude the words that are inside the ignore list that has been passed
+The words that are inside the ignore list that has been passed
-as settings value.
+as settings value are also excluded.

-For the feedback we use different redundant `FeedbackItems` here,
+For the feedback, different redundant `FeedbackItems` are used here,
 just to show what components are available.
 The settings value `target` determines
 the amount of words our article should have and therefore can be used to
 calculate a percentage value of how far the writing is progressed.